Sturk 1.1.0

 Note

-The functions st_subscriber_await() and st_subscriber_poll() call this function automatically, there is no need to release the last received message if the subscriber attempts to receive another message.
+Functions st_subscriber_await() and st_subscriber_poll() call st_subscriber_unload() automatically, there is no need to release the last received message if the subscriber attempts to receive another message.